ariellaacahyani/Sentiment-Analysis-Benchmark-Transformer-vs-RNN/README.md

 > *Note: While RNNs (GRU/LSTM) are lighter and faster, IndoBERT proved to be significantly more robust in capturing semantic meaning in Indonesian text.*

 ## 🚀 Roadmap & Future Improvements
-Based on expert feedback, the following advanced techniques are planned for implementation in upcoming projects (e.g., Computer Vision / Image Classification):
+Based on expert feedback, the following advanced techniques are planned for implementation in upcoming projects:

 * **Pipeline Automation:** Implementing `tf.data` or Scikit-Learn Pipelines to automate the workflow from preprocessing to evaluation efficiently.
 * **Advanced Data Handling:** Restructuring the workflow to perform augmentation and scaling *after* splitting the dataset to strictly prevent **Data Leakage**.